 Can I alter the lyrics or write arrangements of a song?

-Making lyric changes and arrangements of musical works are not covered by an APRA licence.
+Making lyric changes and arrangements of musical works are not covered by an APRA AMCOS licence.
 If you plan to alter lyrics or make new musical arrangements, you must obtain permission from the relevant copyright owner (usually a music publisher) or the songwriter, if the musical work is unpublished.

 APRA AMCOS will supply you with publisher contact details to obtain permission direct.